Selling Multiple Complements with Packaging Costs: The Competitive Market with Packaging Costs

 \begin{example} There are three goods $N=\{A,B,C\}$ that can be bundled as any package $S\in 2^N$.
 We consider two different cost function graphs, shown in \cref{fig:cfg_ABC} and \cref{fig:cfg_ABC_compl}.
 In \cref{fig:cfg_ABC}, each bundle $S$, $\vert S\vert~\geq 2$, when allocated to a buyer, creates a cost corresponding to its own incremental cost function and costs related to its \emph{subsets of a single variety}.
 With this type of packaging cost, the overall allocation of each variety affects the cost of related (superset) bundles.
 However, packaging costs are independent between bundles that consist of more than one item.
 This is illustrated in \cref{fig:mc_ABC} with the cost of selling the partition (or multiset) $\{A,B,C,AB,AC,BC, BC,ABC\}$.

 In \cref{fig:cfg_ABC_compl}, each bundle $S$, $\vert S\vert~\geq 2$, when allocated to a buyer, creates a cost corresponding to its own incremental cost function and costs related to \emph{all of its subsets}.
-This means that the packaging cost of the sale of the package $ABC$ also depends on how many units of $AB$ (and $AC$ and $BC$) are being sold.
-Incremental cost functions are weakly increasing, so the more of, e.g.,~$AB$ is sold, the more expensive it becomes to sell the bundle $ABC$.
-We illustrate this further in \cref{fig:mc_ABC_compl}.
+Thus, the packaging cost of the sale of the package $ABC$ also depends on how many units of $AB$ (and $AC$ and $BC$) are being sold.
+Incremental cost functions are weakly increasing, so the more of, e.g.,~$AB$ is allocated, the more expensive it becomes to sell bundle $ABC$ (see \cref{fig:mc_ABC_compl}).

 \end{example} The two cost function graphs in the example above illustrate the most extreme cases of no cost interdependence and cost interdependence between all available bundles.
-More generally, the cost functions satisfying \cref{def:cfg} allow a wide range of packaging (or partitioning) costs, which may be important for the sale of complex bundles.
+More generally, the cost function graphs that satisfy \cref{def:cfg} allow a wide range of cost connections and associated packaging costs.

-\subsection{Demand, supply, and equilibrium}
+\subsection{Demand, Supply, and Equilibrium}

+We define demand, supply, and Walrasian equilibrium.
+In our market, the equilibrium prices are \emph{package-linear}, i.e.,~the price of a partition is linear in the contained packages.
+The seller chooses how to partition and allocate their supply of individual varieties to buyers, i.e.,~she chooses a feasible multiset (anonymous partition) $\kb\in \K$ of packages to sell.